Summer Term - Section contents

 Summer Term subjects can be a great way to make up course points if you have failed a subject, had a reduced course load during the year, or if you would like to 'get ahead' and complete your course more quickly.

-How do I find out if a subject is available in the Summer Semester?
+How do I find out if a subject is available in the Summer Term?

-If a subject is available during Summer Semester, you can search for it using the University Handbook.
+If a subject is available during the Summer Term, you can search for it using the University Handbook.
 Either search for your specific subject or select ‘Explore all subjects’ You may wish to refine your search by using filters on the left hand menu: